scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_4.md

 In this lab we will focus on the first type - Data plane ACLs.

 ## ACL Tables
 In this lab we are focusing specifically on Data plane ACLs.
-The purpose Data plane ACL tables is to link a set of rules that can be applied to data plane traffic to a group of defined interfaces.
+The purpose of Data plane ACL tables is to link a set of rules that can be applied to data plane traffic to a group of defined interfaces.

-ACL Tables can be created or deleted using either CLI or through a JSON definition which is loaded into the running config.
+ACL tables can be created or deleted using either CLI or through a JSON definition which is loaded into the running config.
 We will show both options in this lab.

 ### ACL Table Parameters
 Data Plane ACL Tables have mandatory and optional defined fields as listed in the below table.